 How to Install Telnet on Debian 13, 12 and 11

-Last updated Monday, March 23, 2026 12:04 pm Joshua James 7 min read
+Last updated Friday, May 22, 2026 7:47 am Joshua James 8 min read

 Plain TCP checks are still easier with Telnet when you need to see whether a remote service even answers.
-You can install Telnet on Debian from the default repositories for that client-side testing, and the legacy server package is still available too, but Debian 13 and 12 need one extra inetd fix before port 23 actually starts listening.
+You can install Telnet on Debian from the default repositories for that client-side testing, and the legacy server package is still available too, but Debian 13 and 12 need one extra inetd enablement step before port 23 actually starts listening.

 Telnet sends usernames, passwords, and session data in plain text.
 Keep it on trusted networks for diagnostics or legacy systems, and use install SSH on Debian for routine remote administration.